These tips for driving the Pacific Coast Highway cover everything you need to know for a west coast road trip.

 12. Book hotels, or don’t

 There are motels and towns lining the route so if you just want to see where you end up go for it, but if like me you want to know where you’re sleeping that night, booking is fine too.
-I’ll be writing more about where I think you should stop on the Pacific Coast Highway, but here’s where I stopped this time.
+Here’s where I stopped on the Pacific Coast Highway this time.

 - San Francisco, Hotel Zephyr